SCOPE OF THIS CHAPTER

 Employers should appoint:

-- A Designated Senior Officer to whom allegations or concerns should be reported;
+- A Designated Senior manager to whom allegations or concerns should be reported;

-- A deputy to whom reports should be made in the absence of the Designated Senior Officer or where that person is the subject of the allegation or concern.
+- A deputy to whom reports should be made in the absence of the Designated Senior manager or where that person is the subject of the allegation or concern.